cobrien99/Programming-Project-21/graphImprovements/README.md

   The program tests each sentence and records the result line the format is date, sentenceText, sentencelabels*10, labelConfidence*10 because we are testing for ten tags there are ten labels and confidence scores

+  ## Graph
+  The graph and all the calculations are in the excel file called "graphs".
+Whenever the program has run you have to press "refresh all" to get the new data.
+  You can chnage the threshold figure (highlighted in green) from 0 to 1 and see the graphs update in real time.
+The threshold figure represents how confident the model has to be before it will say certain tags are found in the item.